 Breast Augmentation is the #1 cosmetic procedure in the United States with over 300,000 performed each year.
 If you are considering a breast augmentation, you will want to consult with the best at Watt Plastic Surgery in Tampa.
 Learn more about the benefits of this surgical procedure below.

 What Is Breast Implant Surgery?

-Breast implant surgery is a procedure that can help women achieve fuller, larger breasts.
-Breast implants may be used for cosmetic or reconstructive purposes.
-Some women who undergo mastectomy after breast cancer may opt to have breast implants.
+Implant surgery is a procedure that can help women achieve fuller, larger breasts.
+Implants may be used for cosmetic or reconstructive purposes.
+Some women who undergo mastectomy after breast cancer may opt to have implants.

 What Types of Implants Are Available?